 Lastly, some women can tell when they are fertile by their sexual desire.
 Biologically, you can have an increased sex drive during your fertile window.
 This makes perfect sense.
 As mammals, it’s similar to being “in heat” which is when female mammals want (or will allow) intercourse.
 Human females are “in heat” once per month if we ovulate regularly.

 Don’t use an app that just counts your cycle days without measuring any of the above biological signs of your body.
 These apps assume that you are typical, and make assumptions about when you ovulate that may not be accurate.

 The typical or textbook cycle is 28 days, with ovulation on day 14.
 However, many women vary from typical!
 You can ovulate way outside of this window.
 This is not a way to predict your fertile window or your ovulation.

 Countless times women have seen me who use apps like this, think they are infertile, and then it turns out they are timing intercourse according to the app and not their own bodies.
 The app might say your fertile window is day 12-13, and in reality, it might be wildly different, such as day 20-21!

-an emotional issue!
+Fertility is an emotional issue!